pythonindia/inpycon2019/faq.md

 **Q. I have bought the ticket for the morning workshop but I want to attend evening workshop can I do that?**

-Please cancel the ticket and re-register.
+Please cancel the ticket and re-register (Unlike conference tickets, workshop tickets can be cancelled).
 You will just incur the charges of the ticketing platform.

 **Q. Would there be any spot registration at the venue?**